ecoiahq/content-ops-starter/content/pages/index.md

         subtitle: ''
         text: >
-          We enhance the digital presence of social enterprises, non-profits, and businesses, optimising websites, SEO, and social media to boost visibility, growth, and engagement.
+          We enhance the digital presence of social enterprises, non-profits, and businesses by optimising websites, SEO, and social media for greater visibility and engagement.
         image:
           url: /images/icon2.svg
           altText: Featured icon two